uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/prepare-for-mtd.html.md

 ### Annual

-Annual customers have an annual self-assessment return obligation which is penalty-bearing.
+Annual customers have an annual Self Assessment return obligation which is penalty-bearing.
 This status will include customers who have qualifying income below or equal to the MTD threshold and have chosen not to voluntarily sign up for MTD.

 ### MTD Exempt

 MTD exempt customers have manually applied for an exemption from MTD.
-If a request has been made for VAT, it is applied to MTD ITSA without the need for a further application.
-These customers will have an annual self-assessment return obligation which is penalty-bearing.
+If a request has been made for VAT, it is applied to MTD for Income Tax without the need for a further application.
+These customers will have an annual Self Assessment return obligation which is penalty-bearing.

 ### Non-Digital

 Non-digital customers have manually applied for a non-digital status.
-If a request has been made for VAT, it is applied to MTD ITSA without the need for a further application.
-These customers will have an annual self-assessment return obligation which is penalty-bearing.
-Customers with this status are unlikely to be using a software product to meet their self-assessment obligations.
+If a request has been made for VAT, it is applied to MTD for Income Tax without the need for a further application.
+These customers will have an annual Self Assessment return obligation which is penalty-bearing.
+Customers with this status are unlikely to be using a software product to meet their Self Assessment obligations.

 ### Dormant

-Dormant customers are no longer required to file a self-assessment tax return.
+Dormant customers are no longer required to file a Self Assessment tax return.
 No obligations will be created.
-Customers with this status may start using software and intend to file a self-assessment tax return but have yet to inform HMRC.
+Customers with this status may start using software and intend to file a Self Assessment tax return but have yet to inform HMRC.